From All Black tests and Football World Cup qualifiers to big concerts and events, Te Kaha/Canterbury Multi-Use Arena will be able to host them all.

 Christchurch will soon be home to a state-of-the-art multi-use arena.
-The half-a-billion-dollar project will have a seating capacity of 30,000 for sports events and will hold a minimum 36,000 spectators for large music events.
+The $683-million project will have a seating capacity of 30,000 for sports events and will hold a minimum 36,000 spectators for large music events.

 In 2020 the Government and the Council approved the multi-functional arena to be built in central Christchurch between Madras, Barbadoes, Hereford and Tuam streets.